kj-intbio/ssnet/README.md

 Ssnet takes a BioGRID file of functional interaction data for a species and produces a probabilitistic functional integrated network using the method of:

-Aoesha Alsobhe, James Skelton, Elisa Anastasi, Matthew Pocock, Simon J. Cockell, Anil Wipat and Katherine James (2020) Integration of probabilistic functional integrated networks from a single database source.
+Integration of probabilistic functional integrated networks from a single database source. (biorxiv HERE)

 Usage: ``` java -jar "ssnet.jar" inputfile d-value taxid htp_threshold ```